Just wanted to let you know that I received the self portrait "The Astral Path" - - - I'm loving it !!

 I've never once bought an original work of art from any artist.
 I always

-wanted to.
+wanted to buy original essays online.
 And now I have!
 It's not who I thought it would be, but then

 that's life right?

 I am almost afraid to put it up in the apartment.
 It's going to make